PriceComparisonStandardsGroup/AddOns/GuidanceOnClickThrough.md

 For Add-ons that incur additional cost we will need to provide opt-in flags on click through and also denote the sub type of add-on that was selected.

 We already have a precedence to do this for items such as protected no claims bonus and legal cover using HTTP Form POST of a query string.
 We suggest keep to this as it is the lowest common denominator, and we know that the majority of our partners support this.
 It will also make it very easy for PCWs to implement this feature in the presentation layer, however it is prudent for a PCW to log customer interaction for compliance and customer support reasons.

 When we do get a finalised add-on category list, we should use our definition names as the ‘name’ of a query string parameter, and the ‘value’ to denote the sub type the customer has selected.

+The details of the expected repayment plan, this is to allow insurers to identify a mismatch between the insurer and PCW repayment plan algorithm and report the issue and remedy this situation.
+This error condition should only occur if a new type of algorithm is invented that is not defined in the standards.

 To define a standard, this could be:
 - HTTPS transport only, to protect our customers from transaction sniffing.